 This module will consider the anatomy and function of the immune system and immunopathology and then consider the diseases and microorganisms that affect the different organs and tissues of the human body.
 Indicative topics will include inflammation, innate and adaptive immunity to pathogens, immune defence mechanisms against bacterial, viral and parasitic infections, antibody classes and functions, antigen processing and presentation, complement, the generation of antibody diversity, cell communication and immunopathology, including autoimmunity, hypersensitivity and transplant rejection.
 In the medical microbiology section of the module, indicative topics will include epidemiology, virology, parasitology, fungal infections, skin infections, GI tract infections, CNS infections, respiratory tract infections, UTI and STD infections.

-This module covers the general principles of metabolic disorders and focuses on pathways, enzyme mechanisms, and diseases associated with:
+This module covers the general principles of metabolic disorders and focuses on pathways, enzyme mechanisms, and diseases associated with defects in metabolism.

-Microbial metabolism: Nitrogen cycle, stress responses, omics approaches, metals, and secondary metabolites.
+* Microbial metabolism: Nitrogen metabolism, stress responses, metals, and secondary metabolites.